pymupdf/PyMuPDF-Utilities/text-extraction/README.md

-  -skip-empty           suppress pages with no text (default False) -output OUTPUT        store text in this file (default inputfilename.txt) -grid GRID            merge lines if closer than this (default 2)
+  -skip-empty           suppress pages with no text (default False) -output OUTPUT        store text in this file (default inputfilename.txt) -grid GRID            merge lines if closer than this (default 2) -fontsize FONTSIZE    only include text with a larger fontsize (default 3)
 ```

 The output filename defaults to the input with its extension replaced by ``.txt``.